section-engineering-education/engineering-education/articles/agora-cloud-screenshots/index.md

 ### Enabling cloud recording in the project management console

-In order to capture screenshots, you must enable cloud recording from the Agora Project Management Console.
+To capture screenshots, you must enable cloud recording from the Agora Project Management Console.

 Head to the console and open Project Management.